 Drivers should avoid getting into lengthy conversations about what happened after an accident, for these conversations can lead to unprovoked confessions or admissions that do not necessarily reflect the facts of the accident.
 You must also avoid giving statements to insurance investigators or the family members of the other motorist, especially before you have a chance to retain counsel.
 While you are obligated to cooperate with the police and give any necessary information, you are not usually required to go into detailed conversations about who was legally responsible.

 Avoiding these conversations can help you preserve the sanctity of your claim in the long-run.
-If you were injured and want to discuss your prospects for getting recovery, or if you need help deciding what to do after a car accident, contact a personal injury attorney for help.
+If you were injured and want to discuss your prospects for getting recovery, or if you need help deciding what to do after a car accident, contact a for help.
 An attorney who is working for you will be able to evaluate your claim and help you seek the maximum compensation available to you.

 2. Call the police.